 I focus on helping people create small-business websites with Squarespace and Weebly, two programs that have earned glowing reviews for being very easy to use, while also giving you a professional-looking, affordable website.
-They both offer a way to create free websites, but for a professional website, you will want to choose one of the paid plans.
 I chose to specialize in Squarespace and Weebly so that you can make changes by yourself later, without having to hire a web programmer or wait for a friend with know-how to help you.
 Making changes to words and pictures on your website is as easy as using a word-processing program.
 You don't need to understand anything about web coding or programming.

 Why should I hire you if Squarespace and Weebly are so easy?